MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-213-Track-Safety-Standards/subpart-D-Track-Structure/section-213.109.md

 (2) Split or otherwise impaired to the extent the crosstie will allow the ballast to work through, or will not hold spikes or rail fasteners;

-(3) So deteriorated that the crosstie plate or base of rail can move laterally1/2 inch relative to the crosstie; or
+(3) So deteriorated that the crosstie plate or base of rail can move laterally 1/2 inch relative to the crosstie; or

 (4) Cut by the crosstie plate through more than 40 percent of a crosstie's thickness.